 Perhaps you didn’t even bother hiring staff because you thought you could handle the workload solo.

 23% of small businesses don’t survive because they don’t have the right team.

 Another great mistake.
 And, lack of money isn’t on anyone but you.
 It’s up to you to put your business in a place where your product speaks for itself.
 And if it’s too soon to showcase your product or service, having a tight elevator pitch is your responsibility.

 See where we’re going?
-Admitting you were a cause for your company’s failure isn’t fun but it’s needed for growth.
+Admitting you were a cause for your business’s failure isn’t fun, but it’s needed for learning and growth.
 Don’t beat yourself up though.
 Just because the business failed, doesn’t mean you’re a bad person.

 Take it easy on yourself.
 The greatest decision you could make is to uncover the positives.